Guatemala

 The view from our patio.

-Back at the hotel, we enjoyed relaxing massages from a couple of wonderful women from the local village.
-We’re getting more acquainted with the local language, Kaqchikel, which sounds like no other language we’ve heard before.
-Thankfully all of the hotel staff also speak Spanish as a second language, and with Bea’s Portuñol (Portuguese + Español), we’ve been getting by just fine.
+Back at the hotel after our hiking adventure — slightly sweaty and definitely tired — we enjoyed some relaxing massages from a couple of wonderful women from the local village.
+Their technique was different from what we’re used to, but incredibly effective.
+We’re gradually getting more acquainted with the local language, Kaqchikel, which honestly sounds like absolutely no other language we’ve ever heard before.
+The phonetics are completely unique and occasionally seem to involve sounds we didn’t know human mouths could make.
+Thankfully, all of the hotel staff also speak Spanish as a second language, and with Bea’s increasingly confident Portuñol (her personal hybrid of Portuguese + Español), we’ve been getting by just fine and occasionally even managing to tell jokes.

-In the afternoon, we walked along the shore in the opposite direction, to the indigenous village of Santa Cruz La Laguna.
-It’s a very small village, even by local standards, with just over 3000 inhabitants.
-The only way to get there is by boat or by walking along the shore to the marina, followed by a steep uphill walk (or tuk-tuk ride) to the village.
-You see, indigenous people know that the lake’s water level experiences large long-term fluctuations, so they’re happy to leave the waterfront property to the lodges, and build their villages higher up.
-Smart.
+In the afternoon, feeling appropriately fueled and energized, we walked along the shore in the opposite direction to visit the indigenous village of Santa Cruz La Laguna.
+It’s a very small village, even by local standards — just over 3,000 inhabitants, which barely qualifies as a village by American standards but feels substantial here.
+The only way to actually get there is by boat or by walking along the rocky shore to the marina, followed by a steep uphill walk (or tuk-tuk ride for those who are smarter than us) to reach the village itself.
+You see, indigenous people have generations of knowledge about this lake and know perfectly well that the water level experiences significant long-term fluctuations, so they’re quite happy to leave the picturesque waterfront property to the lodges (who will deal with the flooding), and sensibly build their villages higher up on safer ground.
+Smart thinking that comes from actually living with the land rather than just visiting it.

-The remoteness and size of the village only add to its charm, in our opinion.
-We loved our visit.
-We thoroughly enjoyed the quirkiness of the local architecture, with many ornately painted adobe-brick houses.
-We had a fabulous meal at Cafe Sabor Cruceño, a restaurant run by the local cooking school.
-And we found people to be extremely friendly, and very happy to engage in conversation with us.
-All the young people we talked with could speak Spanish (and therefore, Bea’s Portuñol was useful).
-The older generation often speaks only Kaqchikel, making it a little harder to communicate.
-Which is why we were so happy to meet Helena (or “abuelita Helena” as others call her), who has a long lifetime of interesting stories to tell, speaks perfect Spanish, and is pure joy to be around.
-We wonder how many other stories go untold because of language barriers.
+And we found people to be extremely friendly and very happy to engage in genuine conversation with us, not just the transactional tourist interactions you sometimes get in more visited places.
+All the young people we talked with could speak Spanish fluently (and therefore, Bea’s Portuñol was once again useful and effective).
+The older generation often speaks exclusively Kaqchikel, which made communication a little harder but also more interesting.
+Which is exactly why we were so delighted to meet Helena — affectionately known as “abuelita Helena” by everyone in the village — who has accumulated a long lifetime of interesting stories to tell, speaks absolutely perfect Spanish, and is pure concentrated joy to be around.
+Her laughter is infectious and her perspective on life is both wise and hilarious.
+We left feeling grateful but also contemplative, wondering how many other fascinating stories go completely untold simply because of language barriers.
+It’s a sobering thought in a world that’s supposedly more connected than ever.

 The village of Santa Cruz La Laguna nestles in the hills high above Lake Atitlán.